Chandrusankar7/Chandrusankar7/README.md

 -I’m currently learning M.Tech in VLSI

--I’m looking to collaborate on Designn and timing analysis tools
+-I’m looking to collaborate on Design and timing analysis tools

 <!---
 Chandrusankar7/Chandrusankar7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.